Stockholm Bioinformatics Center, SBC

 It is now possible to investigate which sets of genes are common to

-common core of genes necessary for all life?
-Is that
+core of genes necessary for all life?
+Is that core sufficient for

-jumped the species barrier) among bacteria can now be
+species barrier) among bacteria can now be investigated.
+How often,

 The problem of identifying and characterizing orthologous genes versus